 Watch this YouTube video and be amazed at how your brain messes with what you see, as does this one

-Anyway, I think we are a point of attention when I can tell you of my personal point of interest.
+Anyway, I think we are at a point of attention when I can tell you of my personal interest.
 I asked myself the question , "If your mind fills in bits, how will a picture change if you slowly remove or alter bits of it, thereby forcing your mind to add its bits to give it's meaning of what your eye is seeing?"

 Try these